The Printable Guide on this webpage gives you the most important things

 SNORKELING (HALF DAY)

 There are risks to snorkeling, as with any ocean activity, but it's great fun.
-Rent your snorkel gear at Boss Frog's or Maui Dive Shop or Snorkel Bob's, for about half the price they charge at the big hotels.
+Rent your snorkel gear at The Snorkel Store or Boss Frog's or Maui Dive Shop or Snorkel Bob's, for about half the price they charge at the big hotels.
 Several branch stores of each are all over Maui, mostly at small shopping centers.
 If you've never snorkeled, ask about lessons at your hotel or from a snorkel boat tour company.
 A good place for your first snorkel is by Black Rock, next to the Sheraton Hotel.
 (Park at Whalers Village shopping center half a mile away, cheaper than parking at the Sheraton.)
 A good place to take children for their first snorkel is Baby Beach, in Lahaina, because the water is usually calm at that beach.
 (Baby Beach is in the north part of Lahaina.
-Enter from Kai Pali street, just off of Front Street, or from Ala Moana Street by the Jodo Mission.)
+Enter from Ala Moana Street by the Jodo Mission.)
 Other top snorkel spots on Maui are Mile Marker 14 (just south of Olowalu), Kapalua Bay, Honolua Bay, Makena Landing, and (a boat ride away) the island of Molokini.
-Ask for a free snorkel map at Maui Dive Shop or call them at 1-800-542-3483, or check out their web site at www.mauidiveshop.com.
+Ask for a free snorkel map at Maui Dive Shop or check out their web site at www.mauidiveshop.com.

 HALEAKALA CRATER (HALF OR FULL DAY)